Kortelange/webpage/_books/principles_of_economics.md

 Chapter 8 investigates the economics of energy.
 Ammous presents the argument that while energy itself may be abundant, the true economic good lies in the delivery of power on demand.

 He demonstrates the direct link between low energy use and poverty, emphasizing that having more energy provides freedom by enabling output far beyond what individuals can produce directly.
 Ammous also raises concerns about recent attempts to move away from hydrocarbons, as he suggests that such transitions have resulted in less reliable power grids, making power delivery more challenging to manage.

+## Chapter 9: Trade

+In Chapter 9, the discussion revolves around trade.
+Ammous differentiates between two types of interactions: coercive and voluntary.
+He clarifies that voluntary interactions create a positive-sum outcome, a situation where everyone involved benefits.
+On the other hand, coercive interactions typically yield a zero-sum or more often, a negative-sum outcome.

+Ammous emphasizes that the foundation of trade is subjective valuation, which is in part influenced by an individual's capacity to produce a certain good.
+In essence, trade enables one to obtain resources they cannot produce themselves, enriching the exchange process.

+Ammous then illustrates this concept with an engaging example.
+He explains that even if two individuals are stranded on an island, where one person is superior in every way, they can both gain from working together.
+This works as long as each individual has a unique skill or area of knowledge.

+In his discussion of trade, Ammous also talks about specialization and how labor gets divided up in an economy.
+When an economy is small, people have to take care of a lot of their own needs.
+But as the economy grows, people can start to specialize in what they do best.
+This leads to better use of capital, increased productivity, and greater market opportunities.

+Closing the chapter, Ammous presents real-world examples to demonstrate the impacts of trade policies.
+He points out how Venezuela's living standards declined due to its policy of restricting trade.
+Conversely, regions like Hong Kong, Singapore, New Zealand, and Switzerland have experienced improved living standards as a result of embracing open trade policies.
+These examples underline the important role that trade, especially free trade, plays in fostering economic growth and prosperity.